Worcester City F.C.: History

 The 1973–74 season saw City reach the quarter-final of the FA Trophy (reached 5 times in the club's history).
 They beat Taunton Town 1–0 away from home and then a 5–1 home win over Bletchley saw the club reach the third round.
 Having beaten Sandbach Ramblers 4–1, City progressed to the last eight where a 2–0 away defeat followed a goalless draw against South Shields ended their cup run.
 Also in 1973–74 Worcester played in the Welsh Cup for the first time, losing in the quarter-finals to Stourbridge In 1975–76 City were drawn against Shrewsbury Town in the quarter-finals at home and took them to a replay after a 2–2 draw, losing 3–0 in the replay.
 In the 1978–79 season, Worcester reached the semi-finals after beating Cardiff City 3–2 in the quarters.
 They again played Shrewsbury, this time losing 2–0 away.

 The club remained in the Southern League Premier Division until 2004, when a fifth-placed finish earned them a place in the newly established Conference North.
 In 2008 they were moved to the Conference South after no southern teams were relegated from the Conference National.
 In 2009–10 they finished in the relegation zone, but were reprieved after several other clubs were demoted or folded – these clubs were all based in northern England so Worcester were transferred back to the Conference North.

 On 9 November 2014, In the FA Cup first round, Worcester went to the Ricoh Arena and beat Coventry City 2–1.
 This earned them a second-round away tie against Scunthorpe United four weeks later.
 City secured a replay at Aggborough after a 1–1 draw, in which Daniel Nti equalised immediately after half-time with a strike into the roof of the net in front of the 2,200 travelling fans.
 The replay also finished 1–1 and, some 21/2 hours after kick-off, Scunthorpe won 14–13 on penalties, setting a record for the longest shoot-out in FA Cup history.

 Worcester resigned from National League North towards the end of the 2016–17 season, but finished in one of the relegation places anyway.
 The FA then decided the club would be further relegated to the Midland League to ease the club's financial situation.
+The 2023–24 season saw Worcester promoted from the Hellenic Football League as champions, as well as reaching the semi-finals of the FA Vase.
+The following season saw the club achieve back-to-back promotions, defeating Corby Town in the play-off final.